 Ingesting of plastic particles can cause mass mortality among seabirds and fishes.
 Fishes can experience severe energy depletion, fertility, behavioral problems, and even premature death.
 Microplastics are considered extremely harmful to biodiversity and ecosystems.

-Due to the amount of plastic produced today, it becomes difficult to altogether avoid it in our life.
-However, there are a few ways to reduce the spread and risk of consuming microplastics.
+Due to the amount of plastic produced today, it becomes difficult to avoid it in our life altogether.
+However, there are a few ways to reduce the spread and risk of consuming microplastic.

 Today most of our food products contain large amounts of microplastics in them.
 Considering this, it would be good to make a few changes in our lifestyle and diet.

 Besides individual efforts, governments also need to address the increasing plastic pollution crisis.
 Countries need to reduce overall plastic and ban the use of single-use plastic.
-The European Union has already established rules on marine litter and accomplished a significant reduction in plastic bag usage among several of its Member States through the Plastic Bags Directive.
+The European Union has already established rules on marine litter and significantly reduced plastic bag usage among several of its Member States through the Plastic Bags Directive.

 The Netherlands was the first country to ban cosmetic microbeads in 2014.
 Other countries soon followed the example.
 The textile industry today remains overlooked despite its huge role in spreading microplastics over the world.